BloomTech-Labs/future-hope-fe/README.md

 ## Install

 ```
-1. Fork the repo
+1. Fork the repository
-2. Yarn start
+2. CD into the Future-Hope-Client directory
+3.  *Yarn* to install dependencies
+4.  *Yarn start* to fire up the app on your local server
 ```

 ## Deploy